|

 consider implementing preparation training imminently.

-I am not one for creating a panic scenario, in light of global events, my personal take on the Yellowstone scenario, is to
+while I am not one for creating a panic scenario, in light of global events, my personal take on the Yellowstone scenario,

-seriously consider making plans and be prepared for major evacuation.
-Due to the possible strength of the event, I would suggest
+is to seriously consider making plans and be prepared for major evacuation.
+Due to the possible strength of the event, I would

-to move at least 450-600 miles away from the epicentre.
-Read over the safe survival tips on this site following the many useful
+suggest to move at least 450-600 miles away from the epicentre.
+Read over the safe survival tips on this site following the

 The first plan of action is to organise an out-of-town contact in order that your family may call/or e-mail to check on each other should a disaster occur.
 The contact